NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Cloud Volumes Service with AWS Backend Driver
 ---------------------------------------------

 Trident uses the ``aws-cvs`` driver to link with the Cloud Volumes Service on the AWS backend.
 To configure the AWS backend on Trident, you are required specify ``apiRegion``, ``apiURL``, ``apiKey``, and the ``secretKey`` in the backend file.
 These values can be found in the CVS web portal in Account settings/API access.
 The supported service levels are aligned with CVS and include `standard`, `premium`, and `extreme`.
 More information on this driver may be found in the :ref:`Cloud Volumes Service for AWS Documentation <Cloud Volumes Service for AWS>`.
 Currently, 100G is the minimum volume size that will be provisioned.
 Future releases of CVS may remove this restriction.
-Cloud Volume Service for AWS support fully-managed file services for both NFS, SMB, or dual protocol support.

 .. table:: Cloud Volume Service driver capabilities
    :align: left